 There is a relatively small difference between pink sheet stocks and OTC stocks.
 OTC stocks are companies that trade in the over-the-counter.
 Some of these stocks have high standards.
 According to OTC Markets, there are more than 12,000 securities that trade in the over-the-counter market.

-On the other hand, pink sheets have the lowest standards of all firms listed in the OTC markets.
+On the other hand, pink sheets (remember, also known as OTC Pink) have the lowest standards of all firms listed in the OTC markets.
 For example, they only need to submit two annual reports, an attorney letter covering all relevant information, and a company profile.

 Examples of these stocks